needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/anchors/shared-anchors.md

 [!code-cs[SetSharedAnchorsGroupId](../../../Tests/Runtime/CodeSamples/Anchors/SetSharedAnchorsGroupIdSample.cs#SetSharedAnchorsGroupId)]

 > [!NOTE]
-> If you do not set the group ID or set it to the `default` value, you might be sharing and loading anchors from a group that's used across multiple locations and sessions by unintended users.
+> [!IMPORTANT]
+> Set the group ID to a non-empty GUID, i.e. `new SerializableGuid(Guid.NewGuid())`, as Meta's OpenXR runtime doesn't allow sharing anchors to an empty group ID.

 <a id="share-group-id"></a>